Is therapy right for me?

 What is therapy like?

-Every therapy session is unique and caters to each individual and their
+Every therapy session is unique and caters to each individual and their goals.
+It is standard for therapists to discuss the primary issues

 and concerns in your life during therapy sessions.
 It is common to schedule

 a series of weekly sessions, where each session lasts forty five minutes.
+For therapy

-greater awareness in their lives.
+to be most effective, you must be an active participant.
 Here are some things you can expect out of

 therapy: